jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Low hanging fruit
-- "Insufficient Mana" floating text should be where your cursor is
 - "F" and spell effect shouldn't happen at the same time***
 - summoner does damage but shouldn't
 - small bugs: